tyronyiu/Uni/GLO375/2019-03-18-Intro_to_taxation.md

 ---

-Taxes are an involuntary fee levied on individuals or corporations that is enforced by a government entity, whether local, regional or national in order to finance government activities.Unlike most transfers of money, which are entered into voluntarily, taxation is compulsory.
+Taxes are an **involuntary** fee levied on individuals or corporations that is enforced by a government entity, whether local, regional or national in order to finance government activities.
+Unlike most transfers of money, which are entered into voluntarily, taxation is compulsory.
 In previous classes we showed that government must intervene in order to provide adequate amount of public goods.
 We also showed that contributions to support public services need to compulsory to avoid the free rider problem.

 ## Is Taxation theft?
 Such forced transfers have been likened to theft.
 However there is a major
 difference: transfers through the government wear the mantle of legality and respectability conferred upon them by the political process.
 When the political